Mighty Networks vs Kajabi Comparison

 The fee on this tier is lower at 3%, which again, is in addition to merchant account costs.

 With the Business Plan, you can have unlimited online members, admins, and moderators.
 You can charge for online courses.
 You'll be charged an extra 2% (compared to 5% and 3% on the other tiers).

 Kajabi offers three tier options to meet your needs:

 - Growth ($199 / month)

 - Pro ($399 / month)

-Again, Mighty Networks was initially created as a social network, and that feature is very much part of their design.
+Mighty Networks' primary focus is on community.
+Their templates and design flexibility are centered around that community.
 You can customize your brand colors and fonts, menus within your site, and landing pages.